JamieWilson2000/SpeedySumsMS2/README.md

     - Solution:
 - Problem: Screen jumping when hovered over answer box
     - Solution:
+- Problem: Score not refreshing back to 0 when selecting the play again option from the end of game prompt.
+    - Solution: I encased the "Play Again" button in an "<a></a>" with a href to "reload" the page.
 - Problem: High Score won't accept the latest high score.
     - Solution: